 Contributory schemes are social protection schemes that require the payment of contributions, by the protected persons or by other parties on their behalf, in order to secure individual entitlement to benefits.
 Contributory schemes are sometimes referred to as social insurance schemes.
-By convention, all nonautonomous schemes that employers run in favour of their employees, former employees and their dependants are classified as contributory schemes
+By convention, all nonautonomous schemes that employees run in favour of their employees former employees and their dependents.